-All ceilings and walls depicted here were hand painted oil on canvas by Grell and his team of assistants.
+All ceilings and walls depicted here were designed and hand painted by Grell and his team of assistants.
 NOW SEEN IN FULL COLOR!

-As was familiar with many Rapp and Rapp designed movie palaces, the theatre patron entered off a busy downtown corridor street into a grand lobby beyond which a grand rotunda or foyer was constructed.
+As was familiar with many Rapp and Rapp designed movie palaces, the theatre patron entered off a busy downtown corridor street into a grande lobby beyond which a grande rotunda or foyer was constructed.
 The lobby was nearly one hundred feet long and lined with mirrors surrounded by hand painted details by Grell and his team of assistants.
-The entire Grand Lobby and expansive Rotunda walls and ceilings were designed and hand painted by Grell.
+The entire Grande Lobby and expansive Rotunda walls and ceilings were designed and hand painted by Grell.
 Intricate swirling and looping patterns connecting Greek and Roman figures and landscape scenes were reminiscent of Pompei.
-The entire theme was modeled after the Villa Madama in Rome, designed by Julio and Giovanna Udine and was likely influenced by Grell’s travels in Italy from 1912 to 1914 after he finished his studies at the Royal Academy of Fine Arts in Munich and the University of Munich.
+The entire theme was modeled after the Villa Madama in Rome, designed by Julio and Giovanna Udine and was likely influenced by Grell’s travels in Italy from 1912 to 1916 after he finished his studies at the Royal Academy of Fine Arts in Munich and the University of Munich.

 On December 17, 1928 the Toledo Blade further complimented the interior decorations by reporting:

 “those who have the opportunity to view the theatre can get an idea of the beauty that is to be and the immensity of the new house…The theatre will be as elaborate as the Michigan in Detroit and will be one of the finest of the entire Publix chain.”

 The Toledo Paramount was the only theatre in the Publix chain that incorporated the city name into the design of the marquee.
 The Toledo Paramount was in operation from February 1929 until September 1965, only thirty-six years when wrecking balls razed the elegant beauty.
 An auction preceding the razing was held when all the interior furnishings were sold to the highest bidder.